Mylaana/AresExpedition/README.md

 Create Event type :
     - removing any ressource in list on played card
     - adding any ressource in list on played card
-    - "action portal" type event casting subsequent events
 Activation:
     - Droplist/Custom value selection on activation (card 32/47)

-### Misc
-Check in rules if a phase can be upgraded multiple times
+effect portal improvement: enable the validate button to be able to pass, add a condition check on every button, disable them accordingly
+add trigger resolution priority

 ### Interface
+display other player production
 Add scan/keep modifier display
-Rollback button does nothing
-Fix multiple activation display (transfer wrapper to activationList)
 Phase upgraded status menu
 Activable cards with megacredit cost in it display bugged
 add FR translation
 Waiting player event : rollback button display bugged
-add validation confirmation if not all builders locked
 add players being ready visibility on player's interface when not yet ready
-display the phase we selected on the left progression pannel
+add display for the phase we selected on the left progression pannel
+add display for discounts on tags / cards add display for total cards played

 ### CI/CD
 Frontend automated testing: Ongoing